SaiferGit/Digital-Signal-Processing-Codes/README.md

 # Digital-Signal-Processing-Codes
-This is a repository where I added my DSP codes that have written in Matlab.
-I have also commented inside every code so that it will become helpful for newbees.
+This is a repository where I added my DSP codes that have written in Matlab (without built-in function).
+I have also commented inside every code so that it will become helpful for newbies.
+Also added cross-check using Library Function.
+**Codes included:** Basic signals, Convolution, Correlation(Cross & Auto), DFT, IDFT, FIR Filter Response, Divide & Conquer FFT, Radix-2 FFT

 ## Structures of this repository: